 Always have at least one prominent link back to your homepage on every page of your website.

 Organising your website is also important for search engines and ranking.
 The search engines rely on each page of your website having a title that’s relevant to the content.
+Consider getting some expert help with SEO (search engine optimisation) so your website is easier to find.
+But do your research and understand exactly what you'll get for your money.

 You may also wish to include additional information on your site, such as more details about your business, your staff, and the products you use.
 Links to these pages don’t need to be quite as prominent as the key information listed above, but don’t make them too difficult to find!